GuyBaele/SpreadGL/scripts/README.md

 **continuousMCCTreeParser.py:** This script extracts information from MCC trees with annotated geographic coordinates in the context of continuous phylogeographic analysis.
 As the first step is to process details in the summary tree, it extracts time information via TimeConversion.py as well as the location information via CoordinateConversion.py.
 Afterwards, it calls the function of iterateTree in BranchInference.py to traverse the whole tree and replace the empty values in each tree branch with correct information.
 Finally, the result will be stored in a dictionary/hash map.

 **BranchInference.py:** The algorithm of Deep-first Search will be implemented to traverse the whole tree in order to obtain originally existing information from each branch and then store it in a stack.
 In the meanwhile, missing values will be replaced by calling the function of branchProcessor.
 To be more specific, here we use the start & end point to represent the two sides of one tree branch.
-The location information of the start point is the same as that of the previous end point, which is already known.
-The time information of the end point can be retrieved from the next start point.
-We can then calculate the time for the start point, which also serves as the time for the previous end point.
+The location information of the current start point is the same as that of the previous end point, where the latter is known.
+The time information of the current end point can be retrieved from the next start point.
+We can then calculate the time for the current start point, which also serves as the time for the previous end point.
 In all, we can gather and infer enough details for each branch via traversal.

 **TimeConversion.py:** It is used to realise conversion functions among different time formats.